 In 2000, Jon received the Subcontractor of the Year Award from Panda Homes, and in 2006 he was named the Supervisor of the Year from Hamlet Homes for closing 74 homes and having over $14 million in revenue.

 VP of Sales - Owner, Hamlet Homes

 Tami Ostmark is our VP of Marketing and Problem Solver, a title she has taken with her from job to job.
+She recently became a co-owner/partner of Hamlet Home.
+An opportunity she is excited for.
 She has been known as the company therapist, party planner, problem solver, creator of all things equal, prize junkie, gift giver, collaborator, leader, and marketing specialist over the years.
 And while some may think she is the life of the party at the office or at work or business functions, her most favorite place to be is at home with her family.

 While home might be her favorite place to land, traveling is where her heart is.
 Bear Lake family trips since she was born are right up there on her list, but sometimes 2.5 hours away is just not far enough.
 Her parents instilled a love of travel in her when she was young, and that carried into adulthood.
-She has traveled and worked all over the world, and after a few tattoos and stamps in her passport, she plans to spend the second half of life exploring even more.
-Now, that would be much easier if they had a lot of money, so trips to Idaho for lottery tickets or Vegas to play the odds are also on the calendar every now and then (and maybe some new tattoos that her husband hates!).
+She has traveled and worked all over the world, and after dozens of stamps in her passport, she plans to spend the second half of life exploring even more.
+Now, that would be much easier if they had a lot of money, so trips to Idaho for lottery tickets or Vegas to play the odds are also on the calendar every now and then.

 She believes every moment is creating a life experience, and she loves to create experiences for people.
 She is at her best when creating special experiences for those she works with and works for.